-NOTE: DO NOT OPEN BOTH VALVES AT
+- NOTE: DO NOT OPEN BOTH VALVES AT

 ONCE.
 Do not open the Gray Waste Tank

 Drain valve until the black tank is

+drained and Black Waste Tank Drain

-drained and dump valve closed to avoid
+valve is closed to avoid sewage back-up

-sewage back-up into gray tank.
-Gray
+into gray tank.
+Gray water also rinses

-water also rinses any black water solids
+any black water solids from the sewage

-from the sewage drain hose.
+drain hose.

-5. Open the Gray Waste Tank Drain valve (located beneath driver side rear compartment).
-Press and Hold the Waste Pump switch (located in the water service center).
+- 5. Open the Gray Waste Tank Drain valve and hold the Waste Pump switch (located in the water service center).
 Release the Waste Pump switch and close the Gray Waste Tank Drain valve as soon as the tank is empty.